 Also, Read: 5 Best Online Programming Courses for Beginners

-Udacity offers unified insightful video lecturers as well as improved quizzes to provide the interactive feel for students.
-If you don’t like to read but prefers getting explanations and information from industry professionals like Google employees then Udacity is your go-to site.
+Udacity offers unified insightful video lectures as well as improved quizzes to provide an interactive feel for students.
+If you don’t like to read but prefer getting explanations and information from industry professionals like Google employees then Udacity is your go-to site.

-Treehouse is more of project-oriented than language oriented and it makes them perfect for an inexperienced programmer who has planned purposes like building a website or even an application for it.
-Treehouse has millions of users who visit the site on a daily basis.
+Treehouse is more project-oriented than language-oriented and it makes them perfect for an inexperienced programmer who has planned purposes like building a website or even an application for it.
+Treehouse has millions of users who visit the site daily.

 Also, Read: Top 5 Best Websites to Learn Web Development

 Geeks for Geeks is simply an online journal where programming software engineers, yearning to land careers at huge tech companies interact.
 Here, programming geeks seek relevant answers to possible programming questions that may be asked during such interviews.
-Geeks for Geeks blog is a client submitted blog where developers who are still amateurs post their own interview encounters.
+The geeks for Geeks blog is a client-submitted blog where developers who are still amateurs post their interview encounters.

-Owned by Google, this blog contains relevant discussion groups for programmers who mostly use Google developer’s products.
-It might be quite relevant in your programming career if you prefer to work on Google developer’s projects.
-It also provides the news and insights on Google platforms, tools, and events.
+Owned by Google, this blog contains relevant discussion groups for programmers who mostly use Google developers’ products.
+It might be quite relevant in your programming career if you prefer to work on Google developer projects.
+It also provides news and insights on Google platforms, tools, and events.

-Hackerearth is one of the most popular programming contest sites.
-Its blog is run by the experts in the industry.
-There are different articles on different programming tools and cutting-edge technology that might go a long way to assist you to become a pro in programming.
-Further, there are also webinars that will guide you on how to be an effective programming blog.
+HackerEarth is one of the most popular programming contest sites.
+Its blog is run by experts in the industry.
+Different articles on different programming tools and cutting-edge technology might go a long way to assist you to become a pro in programming.
+Further, some webinars will guide you on how to be an effective programming blog.